felicialeow/cs50project/README.md

 ### 2. Univariate Summary Statistics
 Relevant HTML files: [numeric.html](templates/numeric.html) and [categorical.html](templates/categorical.html)

-The first step into data exploration is univariate non-graphical analysis.
-Using several summary statistics it helps to provide a brief idea of the central tendency and spread of numerical data as well as frequency of category in categorical data.
+The first step in data exploration is univariate non-graphical analysis.
+The summary statistics help to provide a brief idea of the central tendency and spread of numerical data; as well as the frequency of category in categorical data.

 Below is the list of summary statistics available:
 - Numerical variable